 As an administrator, Elaine has served as the supervisor of School Nutrition, Career Technical Education, and Coordinated School Health.
 She has been coordinator of the district calendar and textbook committees.
 Elaine has presented on various topics during inservice, state conferences, and TN School Board Regional meetings.
 Elaine has served on the TN State Board of Education’s Middle Grades Policy Advisory Council and on several bias reviews for state testing.

 Elaine believes that we should all be lifelong learners.
 To stay current with the best practices, she attends and participates in national and state trainings and conferences and is a member of many professional organizations.

-Elaine and her husband, Lynn, have three sons.
-Lynn is retired from a family owned plumbing and electrical business.
-They are members of the First United Methodist Church in Lexington where Elaine has served as a Sunday school teacher, Pastor Parish chair, and Leadership Council member.
+Elaine and her late husband, Lynn, have three sons.
+Lynn was retired from a family owned plumbing and electrical business.
+She is a member of the First United Methodist Church in Lexington where Elaine has served as a Sunday school teacher, Pastor Parish chair, and Leadership Council member.
 She loves to travel and is an avid University of Tennessee fan.
 Elaine is a member of the UT Alumni Association, has served as the president of the Henderson County UT Alumni Association and on the UT Board of Governors.